-In response to deteriorating conditions in Shinnecock Bay on Long Island, the School of Marine and Atmospheric Sciences (SoMAS) at Stony Brook University and its Institute for Ocean Conservation Science founded the Shinnecock Bay Restoration Program (ShiRP) to restore the health of this vital ecosystem.
-The goal of ShiRP is to use science, outreach, and partnerships to restore the water quality and fisheries of Shinnecock Bay.
+The Shinnecock Bay Restoration Program (ShiRP) was created in 2012 to combat the deterioration of Shinnecock Bay.
+Our goal is to use science, outreach, and partnerships to restore the water quality and fisheries of Shinnecock Bay.

 [ More ]

 July 2016 – United Nations group visits Stony Brook Southampton Marine Station [More]

 Spring 2016 – ShiRP Co-PI Dr. Ellen Pikitch recently featured in Stony Brook Magazine [More]